-Glial cells: physically adjacent supporting cells for neurons, whether in the brain or elsewhere in the nervous system.
+Glial cells: physically adjacent supporting cells for neurons whether in the brain or elsewhere in the nervous system.
 There are several different specific types of glial cells, each with relatively distinct attributes and functions.
-One of the most important functions of glial cells appears to be to supply essential nutrients to their adjacent neurons.
+One of the most important functions of glial cells appears to be to supply essential nutrients to their anatomically adjacent neurons.

-Alzheimer’s has been a recognized as a distinct and unique disease since 1907.
+Alzheimer’s has been a recognized as a distinct and unique disease since 1906-7.
 Alzheimer’s disease robs senior citizens of their memory and their ability to think clearly and care for themselves.
-An otherwise healthy patient, diagnosed with Alzheimer’s will die within 5-10 years of his initial diagnoses.
+An otherwise healthy patient, diagnosed with Alzheimer’s will die within 5-10 years of his initial diagnosis.
 Death is precipitated by increasingly severe memory loss even to the point of failure to recognize hunger, the necessity of adequate caloric intake and importance of basic personal hygiene.

-ALS was essentially unknown to both physicians as well the general public until it was diagnosed in Lou Gehrig in 1939.
-Gehrig was then one of the world’s most prominent and best known baseball players in the world.
-He died at age 37, 25 months to the day; he took himself out of the starting Yankee lineup, “for the good of the team”.
+ALS may develop in a few patients younger than thirty.
+The majority of ALS patients are white males diagnosed between ages 40-70.
+ALS was essentially unknown to both physicians as well the general public in America until it was diagnosed in Lou Gehrig in 1939.
+Gehrig was then one of the most prominent and best known baseball players in the world.
+He died at age 37, 25 months to the day he took himself out of the starting Yankee lineup, “for the good of the team”.

-The typical clinical course of a patient with ALS is characterized by death, 24-48 months after it is initially diagnosed, usually due to loss of muscle strength required to breathe and or swallow.
-ALS has no known cause, cure or effective treatment.
-The FDA approved drug: Riluzol may add 3 months of additional life in some patients.
+The typical clinical course of a patient with ALS is characterized by death, 24-60 months after it is initially diagnosed, usually due to loss of muscle strength required to breathe and swallow.
+A very small minority of afflicted patients live more than 10 years after initial diagnosis.

-When the author attempted to pack his suitcase realized he was not sure what a suitcase was or what it was for.
+This heretical theory was conceived from the author’s personal health experience.
+In 2004 he was diagnosed with terminal liver disease of unknown.
+In the second half of 2005 the he was well aware he was losing his innate cognitive ability.
+In November 2005 he was unexpectedly advised to move to Pittsburgh in the event a liver became available on short notice.
+When the author attempted to pack he realized he was not sure what a suitcase was or what it was for.
 The coup de grace was that he needed help to close the zipper on his suitcase.